ErhanTolek/ErhanTolek/README.md

 -Hi, I’m Erhan Tölek.
-I'm a QA & Release and Test Automotion Engineer
+I'm a QA & Release and Test Automation Engineer

--I’m interested in Test Automotion and Developments.
+-I’m interested in Test Automation and Developments.
 Working on a project that I'm converting all the manual test cases(app.
 1000 cases) to automotion tests by Selenium/Pytest in Python nowadays,

 -I’m currently learning Gherkin scenarios into the Ruby Cucumber and/or Java Cucumber and automation framework tools